 Colocation is often marketed as a high-end hosting solution for big corporations only, but the reality is very different.
 Even the smallest business can benefit from the extra speed and control you might get with a colocation plan, and if you choose the right provider, low prices and contracts as short as a month allow almost anyone to try the service out.

-Fast2host won't be the most convenient colocation host for everyone.
-It only has a single data centre in St Ives, Cambridgeshire.
-Customers with lesser plans (1U-3U) don't get 24/7 access to their hardware, and standard Remote Hands support is limited to a miserly 45 minutes a month, even for full rack plans.
+Fast2host (opens in new tab) won't be the most convenient colocation host for everyone.
+It only has a single data center in St Ives, Cambridgeshire.
+Customers with lesser plans (1U-3U) don't get 24/7 access to their hardware, and standard Remote Hands support is limited to a miserly 45 minutes a month (30 minutes for 1U-3U), even for full rack plans.

 On the plus side, Fast2host offers real value, especially with the starter plans.
 1U of rack space gets you 0.8 amps of power, rather than the 0.5 amps typically provided elsewhere.
 The data transfer allowance is a generous 1.2TB a month.
 ICMP and HTTP monitoring, often an optional extra with other providers, comes for free here.
 A 100% SLA on power and 99.99% SLA on network availability will be good enough for most users, yet all this can be yours from as little as £45 a month.

 If you need more, Fast2host's website makes it very easy to explore your options.
 There's no bulky comparison tables, and the company doesn't force you to contact them to get a quote: just click a plan (1U-5U, quarter, half or full rack), then you can instantly view the details and place your order in a couple of clicks.